mayurhapani/swiftrut-task3-frontend/README.md

 admin email = mayur@gmail.com
 password = Mayur@123

+for import / export
+go to profile page // you can find options there for import and export You can select CSV file to import data suggestion = before import data export old data for data format then update that file

 by default user roll = user
 only one admin // can not register new admin for security